I’m sure I’m opening up a huge can of worms, but in the deepest of my hearts I want to share with you my own experience on food stamps this year.

 I finally realized that all of that playing in my mind was about me.
 About what people may think of me.
 I knew I was going to have to get passed this and focus on the people that meant the most to me, my husband and children.

 I remember calling DHS and crying on the phone with them, explaining to them our situation and why we might need this service.
 They were kind and right away got us into the system.
-In just a couple of weeks, we were sent an EBT card that would be loaded with $500 per month until our situation has changed.
+In just a couple of weeks, we were sent an EBT card that would be loaded with $500 per month until we found ourselves on our feet again.

 A New Job

-Praise the Lord, he’s since found my husband an incredible new job.
-He’s now out of the graphics area and working outside as he’s started in a new business with some friends at church.
-He’s making more than he was before and after 2 months just received a 25% increase in pay!
-He hadn’t seen a raise in the five years prior.
+Praise the Lord, God has since found Gabe an incredible new job.
+He’s now out of the graphics area and working as a foreman in a new construction business that’s been developed with some friends at church.
+He’s making more money than he was before and after 2 months just received a 25% increase in pay!
+We hadn’t seen a raise in the five years prior.

-Since October, we’ve no longer been on food stamps.
-I would say we were using the EBT for about 4 months.
+Since October, we’ve no longer been on food stamps … we were using the ebt card for about 4 months.

-As long as this post may seem, it’s a really condensed version of all the trials and victories that we’ve seen over this past year.
-God’s done an amazing work in Gabe and I. It’s grown our marriage stronger, its grown our faith in him, and brought us to our knees to truly learn what it means to be humble and give even when you don’t have.
+As long as this post may seem, it’s really a condensed version of all the trials and victories that we’ve seen over this past year.
+God’s done an amazing work in Gabe and I. It’s grown our marriage stronger, its grown our faith in him, and brought us to our knees many times as we’ve come to learn what it means to be humble and give even when you don’t have.
 Throughout this entire time, Gabe and I have been faithful to continually give to our church and other people as they’ve needed it.
 Its brought us more blessings than we could have ever imagined and at the same time brought us gratitude and compassion for others.

 We Need Compassion, People!